numpy/numpy/doc/source/reference/c-api.array.rst

     Returns the reference count of any Python object.

+.. c:function:: PyArray_DiscardWritebackIfCopy(PyObject \*obj)

+    Reset the :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` and deprecated
+    :c:data:`NPY_ARRAY_UPDATEIFCOPY` flag.
+Also resets the
+    :c:data:`NPY_ARRAY_WRITEABLE` flag on the base object.
+This is useful for recovering from an error condition when writeback semantics are used, but will lead to wrong results.

 .. c:function:: PyArray_XDECREF_ERR(PyObject \*obj)

+    Deprecated in 1.14, use :c:func:`PyArray_DiscardWritebackIfCopy`
+    followed by ``Py_XDECREF``

     DECREF's an array object which may have the (deprecated) :c:data:`NPY_ARRAY_UPDATEIFCOPY` or :c:data:`NPY_ARRAY_WRITEBACKIFCOPY`